wso2/docs-open-banking/en/docs/learn/consent-manager.md

     !!! note
         We recommend that you use the latest version of the WSO2 Open Banking Identity Server Accelerator.

-    If you are using **WSO2 Open Banking Accelerator at U2 level 3.0.0.73 or above**, open the `<IS_HOME>/repository/conf/deployment.toml` file and update the configurations.
+    If you are using **WSO2 Open Banking Identity Server Accelerator at U2 level 3.0.0.73 or above**, open the `<IS_HOME>/repository/conf/deployment.toml` file and update the configurations.

     | Configuration | Description |
     | ----------| ------------|